GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/guide-partial-custom-tabs/index.md

 title: Resizing with partial Custom Tabs
 seoTitle: "Guide: resize a Custom Tab with Partial Custom Tabs"
 date: 2023-04-21
-description: Learn how to you use partial Custom Tabs for letting your users interact with your app while viewing web content.
+description: Learn how to you use partial Custom Tabs to let your users interact with your app while viewing web content.
 authors:
   - sebastianbenz
 ---